robert/robert.github.com/_posts/2019-07-23-maximizing-profit-and-evaluating-success-as-a-craigslist-seller.md

 ------

 Setting prices on Craigslist is difficult.
 It is particularly difficult for items with few direct comparators.
 If you're selling a boxset of The Wire then you can just look at what price everyone else is asking and add a few dollars for your nice-person fee.
-But if you're selling a couch then some couches are listed for a thousand bucks.
+But what if you're selling a couch?
+Some couches are listed for a thousand bucks.
 Others are listed for ten.
 Our couch came from IKEA and is a few years old.
 We've taken pretty good care of it, although we have no way of proving this to anyone.
 Is three hundred about right?
 That person's only asking one-fifty, and their's looks kind of like ours.

 Typically I've set my prices after a quick survey of existing ads and my gut, and hoped for the best.